edwardcgordon/edwardcgordon.github.io/_posts/2017-03-21-responsive-image-gallery.md

 <script src="https://gist.github.com/edwardcgordon/6068a26d26292730844c9d95e5dc71e5.js"></script>

 The key thing here is the height.
 You can use any unit to control height.
 I like `vh` because it's linked to the height of the device accessing your site.
 I used a unit rather than `height: auto` because working with huge photographs on a big desktop screen makes them uncomfortably large.
-Also, I was convinced that I was doing it properly, so I chose to tactically ignore it.
+Also, I wasn't convinced that I was doing it properly, so I chose to tactically ignore it.

 Combined with your other styles, eventually you get images that look like this: